DBD-HC/ges_learning/README.md

-# CubeLearn
+# DeepRAI
-This is the github repository for paper 'CubeLearn: End-to-end Learning for Human Motion Recognition from Raw mmWave Radar Signals'
+This is the github repository for paper 'DeepRAI: A Streamlined Gesture Recognition System Utilizing Millimeter-Wave Radar Range-Angle Images'
 The paper is currently under review.
 More code/data will be uploaded after the paper is officially published.